goitomGerebtsana/JavaProblems/README.md

 - 👋 Hi, I’m @goitomGerebtsana
-- 👀 I’m interested in learning java and MERN Stack
+- 👀 I’m interested in learning java and Python
 - 🌱 I’m currently learning Java and Node.js
 - 💞️ I’m looking to collaborate on Asp.net Mvc and MERN Stack projects